kloimhardt/LisRoot/paper/why_ys.md

-# YAMLScript as new Python for Data Science
+# YAMLScript as the new Python for Data Science
-## YAML is a data format
+## YAML is a Data Format
 YAML is a data format.
 It is used in math to store algorithms, it is used in software engineering to store program code, in meteorology to store weather forecasts.
 In math they call it formula, in computing they call it syntax, in meteorology they call it, well, data.
 To us, it is all the same: YAML.

 An example: a car driving at 20mph for 2 hours will drive 40 miles.
 This is because `40 = 20 * 2`, and for this calculation the official formula is `s = v * t`.

 This formula can be stored, if one wishes, in YAML as `defn s(v, t): v * t`.
 Believe it or not, this is valid YAML.
 As a proof, let YAMLScript, the YAML compiler, transform that formula into the JSON data format: `{"defn s(v, t)":"v * t"}`.
 Call it formula or syntax or data, up to this point it is all the same to us.

-## Execute the data
+## Executing the Data
 YAMLScript also delivers a data format called Clojure.
 There, our formula reads `(defn s [v t] (*_ v t))`.
 In Clojure lingo this is called an S-Expression.
 The cool thing is that Clojure can be executed.
 This means that the following YAML gives the number `40` as a result:

 ```